The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 Part of the inheritance of the Levites including the Levitical Priests; consisted of forty-eight cities spread throughout the land (Numbers 35:6-7).

-Israel also had a civil administration to judge the people, which will be discussed in another article; and if issues particularly involving God’s law were too difficult for the Civil Administration they were to be referred to the Priesthood.
+Israel also had a civil administration of seventy elders to judge the people; and if issues, particularly involving God’s law, were too difficult for the Civil Administration they were to be referred to the Priesthood.

 Deuteronomy 17:8 If there arise a matter too hard for thee [a matter that the civil administration cannot handle] in judgment, between blood and blood, between plea and plea, and between stroke and stroke, being matters of controversy within thy gates: then shalt thou arise, and get thee up into the place which the Lord thy God shall choose; 17:9 And thou shalt come unto the priests the Levites, and unto the judge that shall be in those days, and enquire; and they shall shew thee the sentence of judgment:

-The Levitical Priests were judges in Israel concerning the Word of God
+The Levitical Priests were teachers and judges in Israel concerning the Word of God

 Deuteronomy 21:5 And the priests the sons of Levi shall come near; for them the Lord thy God hath chosen to minister unto him, and to bless in the name of the Lord; and by their word shall every controversy and every stroke be tried: